 |Only road bikes (left) are designed for the appropriate posture for high speeds and racing|

 Tires are skinnier on road bikes than for most other bike types.
 Traditionally, they measured 23-25mm in circumference, but wider-volume tires are becoming more common.
 Race bike tires can now be as wide as 28mm, with some endurance bike tires topping out between 30 and 33mm.

 Generally, a road bike has no suspension, as low weights are paramount.
 Also, the native environment of the road bike is smooth asphalt, which requires very little compensation from the bike.
 The small amount of ‘suspension’ required is usually incorporated into the forgiveness of frame material or compensated for by wider volume tires.

 Gears on a road bike are plentiful and cover a wide range.
-The most common arrangement consists of two chainrings running twelve cogs on a rear cassette, giving 24 ‘speeds’ in all.
-The ratios of these gears will differ between endurance and road bikes, but will be optimized for climbing, descending and achieving high speeds.
+The most common arrangement consists of two chainrings running eleven or twelve cogs on a rear cassette, giving 22 or 24 ‘speeds’ in all.
+The ratios of these gears will differ between endurance and road bikes but will be optimized for climbing, descending, and achieving high speeds.

 There are other attributes that are universally pursued in road bike design.
 One of the most desirable is a low overall weight, which drops as prices rise.

 Stiffness, in the form of minimal lateral flex, contributes to the conservation of pedaling energy.
 Frame-builders seek to couple this with ‘vertical compliance’, which refers to a desirable level of shock absorbance and vertical forgiveness.
 In layperson’s terms, this means that the bike will hopefully absorb small bumps and imperfections in the road’s surface, rather than vibrating up through the rider’s body.